 Proposed Impact: Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at Gaynes School.

 The government provides £500 per pupil for any Year 7 student who has not achieved at least a Level 4 in English and maths.
 This is then used by to provide additional support help students catch up and achieve accelerated progress in Year 7.
-For 2017-18 Gaynes School received £4416.
-This has been used to fund extra support sessions for students in addition to the taught curriculum.
+For 2018-19 Gaynes School received £2112.
+This was used to fund extra support sessions for students in addition to the taught curriculum.
+The sum received for 2019-20 is £1280.
+This has been used to fund extra support sessions in addition to the taught curriculum.

 Proposed Impact of Catch-Up Grant for 2018-19: 100% of the students to have made accelerated progress in English with at least 75% of the students to have made accelerated progress in maths.